PenTesting/Blockchain_Security_Controls/README.md

-PT-BSC: Blockchain Security Controls
+Blockchain Security Controls
 =====================================
-The PT-BSC (Primechain Technologies - Blockchain Security Controls) prescribes security controls for blockchain implementations.
+The BSC (Blockchain Security Controls) prescribes security controls for blockchain implementations.

 Blockchain technology has earned the trust of Governments and banks around the world.